Justification of Red List category

 Gorsachius goisagi breeds in Japan.
-There has been one report of breeding from Taiwan (China), and recent work has discovered a breeding site at Jeju Island, South Korea (Oh et al. 2010).
-It has also been recorded in spring and summer in Russia (Primorye and Sakhalin), and is a passage migrant in coastal mainland China and Hong Kong (China), and also in Taiwan.
-There may also be a small resident flock in inland mainland China (He et al. 2016).
+Breeding has been mainly recorded from Honshu, Kyushu and Shikoku islands, while there are relatively few records in northern Honshu (Wild Bird Society of Japan [Tokyo] in litt.
+2020).
+During 2009-2010, 26 nests were found in West Mikawa in the Aichi Prefecture (Ishikawa et al. 2012).
+In addition to confirmed breeding sites, it is possible that there may be 15 additional sites in Japan (Kushlan and Hancock 2005).
+It is rare vagrant in Hokkaido with no breeding record there (Fujimaki 2012).
+There has been one report of breeding from Taiwan, China, and recent work has discovered a breeding site at Jeju Island, South Korea (Oh et al. 2010).
+It has also been recorded in spring and summer in Russia (Primorye and Sakhalin), and is a passage migrant in coastal mainland China (where one individual was recently seen in the Xiamen City harbour of Southeastern Fujian; He Fenqi in litt.
+2020), Hong Kong, and Taiwan (China).
+There may also be a small resident flock occurring during the breeding seasons in the Jiangxi region of mainland China (He et al. 2016).
 The main wintering area appears to be in the Philippines, but it has also been recorded as a non-breeding visitor to Indonesia, and as a vagrant to Brunei and Palau.
 Improved awareness of the identification criteria for immatures of this species has led to a marked increase in records from the Philippines (D. Allen in litt.
 2012).
 It was apparently locally common in Japan until the 1970s, but by the 1980s and 1990s had disappeared from many of its former breeding sites.
+Recent survey work in Japan and increasing numbers of records from the Philippines imply that the population is larger than previously assessed, but is believed to still contain considerably fewer than 10,000 mature individuals.

-There have apparently been just two records from mainland China since the early 1960s, one of two sightings at Wuyuan in Jiangxi Province in April 2006 and a taxidermy specimen noted in Haiyan county in Zhejiang province in February 2010 and apparently purchased in Haining city in April 1998 (He Fenqi in litt.
-2007, 2012).
-The relative paucity of recent records suggested that the population numbered fewer than 1,000 mature individuals, but recent work in Japan and increasing numbers of records from the Philippines imply that this may have been overly pessimistic.
-Hence, the true figure may lie within the band 1,000-2,499 individuals.
-However, this may still be an underestimate (K. Kawakami in litt.
-2012).
-It breeds in heavily forested areas, including coniferous, broadleaved and degraded forest, on hills and the lower slopes of mountains (up to 1,500 m), where there are watercourses and damp areas.
+The species inhabits regions of 'Satoyama', described as the natural environment between native nature and urban areas (Wild Bird Society of Japan [Tokyo] in litt.
+2020).
+It breeds from suburban forest patches to heavily forested areas, including coniferous, broadleaved and degraded forest, on hills and the lower slopes of mountains (up to 1,500 m), where there are watercourses and damp areas.
 It winters in dark, deeply shaded forest near water up to 2,400 m.
+The preferable nesting trees are broadleaved trees such as Prunus and Quercus sp.
+(Ishikawa et al. 2012), while they nest on coniferous trees, such as pines and cedars, in some areas (Yamashina 1941, Kurahara 1990).
 It forages mainly in forest, but will use swamps, rice-fields and farmland and is mainly crepuscular.
-Breeding has been recorded from April to July (Kawana 2006).
+Breeding has been recorded from April to August (Komiya and Sugita 1975, Kawana 2006).
 A habitat model showed that precipitation and the number of abandoned rice fields were good predictors of occurrence for this species, with this habitat likely providing food source and nesting trees.
 Forest plantations were negatively associated with species occurrence (Hamaguchi et al. 2014).
 Earthworms are probably the principal food source, but land snails, cicadas, crabs, and ground and scarabid beetles are all present in its diet (Kawakami et al. 2005, K. Kawakami in litt.
 2007, Oh et al. 2010).

-The main threat is deforestation for timber and agriculture in both its breeding and non-breeding ranges.
-The development of dense scrub undergrowth in forest and on abandoned farmland (following a change in traditional agricultural practices) is believed to reduce the suitability of these habitats for feeding.
-It has probably been hunted in many parts of its range and suffers from human disturbance (Anon.
+The main threat was previously considered to be deforestation for timber and agriculture in both its breeding and non-breeding ranges.
+The drastic decrease in Japan since the 1960s also coincides with the period of a large decrease in forest area across wider Southeast Asia (Kawakami and Higuchi 2003).
+In the same period, summer visiting birds in Japan had decreased, although resident species were stable or had increased (Higuchi and Morishita 1999).
+Habitat destruction in the wintering areas is now considered as the main cause of population reduction.
+However, loss of forest floor vegetation and the subsequent loss of soil due to Sika Deer Cervus nippon may also affect viability of breeding populations in Japanese forests (S. Hayama in litt.
+2020).
+Small-scale housing developments, solar power generation, cemetery development, and a general reduction in incentive to maintain biodiversity may also be negatively impacting some breeding sites (Wild Bird Society of Japan [Tokyo] in litt.
+2020).
+The development of dense scrub undergrowth in forest and on abandoned farmland (following a change in traditional agricultural practices) is also believed to reduce the suitability of these habitats for feeding.
+It has probably been hunted in many parts of its range (including passage sites in northern Philippines and across its wintering area on Mindanao where it gets caught in snares; P. Simpson in litt.
+2020, D. Allen in litt.
+2020), and suffers from human disturbance (Anon.
 2009).
-It declined rapidly on Miyake-jima in the Izu Islands, where it was formerly abundant, following the introduction of Siberian weasel Mustela sibirica in the early 1970s.
+It declined rapidly on Miyake-jima in the Izu Islands, where it was formerly abundant, following the introduction of Siberian Weasel Mustela sibirica in the early 1970s.
 Today nest predation by corvids is an increasing threat as crow populations increase in urban and suburban areas.

 Conservation Actions Underway